-When finishing off your wainscoting, or other type of molding around the room, cap molding is the perfect choice.
-This type of molding is used on top of a base molding to give it a rounded, or profiled, look.
+When finishing off your wainscoting, or other types of molding around the room, cap molding is a perfect choice.
+This type of molding is used on top of a base molding to give it a rounded or profiled, look.
 Installing crown molding, wainscoting, or molding around the room gives the room an elegant, and at times, very formal appearance.
 Here are the steps to take in installing cap molding around your room.

 Step 1: Write Down Dimensions of Room

 Use your tape measure and measure all of the walls in your room.
 Write down the measurements and go to the home center to purchase the type of cap molding you would like to use.
 This can be any type of molding such as quarter round, half-round, or some other elaborate type of 1/4 inch molding strip.

 Step 2: Start At One End and Install

 The best way to install the cap molding is to start at one end of the room and work your way around to the other side.
 Make sure to use full strips of molding along long walls.
 Cut only when you have to.